Generic Name: nevirapine

 Patients developing signs or symptoms of severe skin reactions or hypersensitivity reactions (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial edema, and/or hepatitis, eosinophilia, granulocytopenia, lymphadenopathy, and renal dysfunction) must permanently discontinue nevirapine and seek medical evaluation immediately.
 Do not restart nevirapine following severe skin rash, skin rash combined with increased transaminases or other symptoms, or hypersensitivity reaction.

 The first 18 weeks of therapy with Viramune XR are a critical period during which intensive clinical and laboratory monitoring of patients is required to detect potentially life-threatening skin reactions.
-The optimal frequency of monitoring during this time period has not been established.
+The optimal frequency of monitoring during this period has not been established.
 Some experts recommend clinical and laboratory monitoring more often than once per month, and in particular, include monitoring of liver enzyme tests at baseline, prior to dose escalation and at two weeks post-dose escalation.
 After the initial 18-week period, frequent clinical and laboratory monitoring should continue throughout Viramune XR treatment.
-In addition, the 14-day lead-in period with Viramune 200 mg daily dosing has been demonstrated to reduce the frequency of rash [see Dosage and Administration (2.1)].
+In addition, the 14-day lead-in period with Viramune 200 mg daily dosing has been demonstrated to reduce the frequency of rash [see Dosage and Administration (2.2)].

 If patients present with a suspected nevirapine-associated rash, measure transaminases immediately.
 Permanently discontinue nevirapine in patients with rash-associated transaminase elevations [see Warnings and Precautions (5.1)].